owise1/ic-js/docs/ic.md

 To get a taste of what the web has become, what we've all become accustomed to, search for a recipe on google.
 Wade past Google's promoted links and the prepackaged results from services with the resources/[$$] motivations to build to google's idosyncratic recipe ingestion API, then click one of the results.
 Now scroll past popups, video ads, commentary on how much the author's family loves this generations old secret recipe and you may find the recipe you started out wanting in the first place.

 With IC I could easily start collecting links under "recipes" then combine mine with all my friends, or other trusted ICs.
-Add to that that we can tag each recipe with the ingedients, or thoughts about it, tips...and we'd have a simple searchable recipe box.
+Add to that that we can tag each recipe with the ingredients, or thoughts about it, tips...and we'd have a simple, personalized, searchable recipe box.